UKOrganisations/Helping-You-Plan-the-Perfect-Wedding/README.md

-# 💍 Your Story Events – Helping You Plan the Perfect Wedding
+# 🎉 Your Story Events – Planning Your Party or Special Event

-At **Your Story Events**, we’re here to make wedding planning stress-free and unforgettable.
-Based in **Milton Keynes**, we turn your love story into a breathtaking celebration — from intimate micro weddings to grand 200+ guest affairs.
+At **Your Story Events**, we bring over a decade of experience to planning unforgettable **parties and special celebrations** across the UK.
+Whether you're organising a surprise proposal, a milestone birthday, or an elegant anniversary dinner — we make your event **seamless, stylish, and personal**.

 ---

-## ✨ Full Wedding Planning Service
+## 🥂 Bespoke Event Planning

-Are you newly engaged and unsure where to start?
-Feeling overwhelmed or short on time?
+We plan events that reflect **your personality and purpose**, and we can be involved as much or as little as you need:

+- Surprise proposals
+- Themed birthday parties
+- Anniversary celebrations
+- Private dining experiences
+- Intimate gatherings or large-scale events

-Our **full-service wedding planning** package takes care of everything, so you can focus on the magic of your day:
+From **concept creation** to **on-the-day coordination**, our team ensures every detail is taken care of — so you can focus on enjoying your moment.

-- Venue sourcing
-- Supplier coordination
-- Styling and design
-- Budget management
-- Timeline creation
-- On-the-day coordination

-Whether you envision a **luxury estate**, a **marquee in the garden**, or a **chic city venue**, we’ll bring it to life with precision and creativity.

 ---

-## 💡 Why Choose Your Story Events?
+## 🌟 Why Choose Your Story Events?

-- Tailored planning for each couple’s unique story
+- 10+ years of event planning experience
+- Passionate about creating fun, detailed, and stylish experiences
+- Tailored service to suit your budget and level of involvement
-- Trusted network of top-tier venues and suppliers
+- Trusted suppliers and venues across the UK
-- Calm, expert support throughout your journey
+- Calm, creative, and dedicated to making your party unforgettable
-- From concept to confetti — we’re with you every step
-- Perfect for busy professionals or couples abroad

-> Don’t let the stress steal your excitement — we handle the details so you can enjoy the dream.
+> Let’s turn your ideas into a flawless celebration that tells your story.

 ---